Estonian President Mrs Kersti Kaljulaid and Rector Prof Mart Kalm at the opening of TASE Graduation show in spring 2019.

 international businesses in the field of science and development.
 The partners vary depending on the area of specialisation, and the Academy is able to offer a range of services from research and analysis to creating prototypes.

 The Department of R&D organises training in the fields of entrepreneurship, intellectual property rights, career planning, internships, and project management.
-Students are advised in making business plans, and there are numerous resources available to EAA’s spin-off businesses.
+Students are advised in making business plans, and there are numerous resources available to EKA’s spin-off businesses.
 The department coordinates interdepartmental development projects and carries out research and development projects.
-The Department of Research and Development manages EAA’s local and international co-sponsored or joint projects.
+The Department of Research and Development manages EKA’s local and international co-sponsored or joint projects.

 In addition, there are several websites designed to support arts entrepreneurs: